Synnef-8826/rotcalc/DATASETS.md

      - Must be `1-multiplier`, for example, a 5% SB is represented as `0.05`

-   - `avgTime`: average time taken to complete the heist while meeting the previous criteria
+   - `avgTime`: average time taken to complete the heist while meeting the previous criteria.
+Measured in seconds

    - `bestTime`: lowest time ever obtained for the heist.
-Used for displaying average and best possible times in generated rotations
+Used for displaying average and best possible times in generated rotations.
+Measured in seconds

    - `gagePacks`: each Gage package adds +0.5% to the cumulative XP bonuses (read [Reputation](https://payday.fandom.com/wiki/Reputation_(Payday_2)#Factors_affecting_earned_XP) page on the game's wiki), this option is available to account for that but can be safely set to `0` in the majority of cases.